STADIUM DUDE’S NHL ARENA RANK: #3

 As for the arena itself, the seating bowl is huge.
 It’s pitched steep, in part due to necessity given the rink’s limited horizontal footprint, and in part due to design.
 Hockey works better when you’re close to the ice; the pitch sends you higher, but likely not further, keeping fans on top of the action and creating a more intimidating atmosphere.
 Watching a Habs game from the upper bowl gives you a sense on how God watches hockey (with many old-timers insisting that God is a Habs fan).
 The downside: you need a Sherpa you’re so high.
 “Nosebleed” seats may not be hyperbole here.

-Were this ranking based solely on atmosphere, memorability, and pecking order of the most important hockey arenas, the Bell Centre would be Number 1 with a bullet.
-I honestly considered putting it there.
 But the physical shortcomings are too great to ignore.
 Nonetheless, you won’t get a better vibe, and any hockey arena tour that doesn’t include a trip or two here is horribly incomplete.
-It’s #4 in my rankings, but absolutely the #1 “must-see” venue in the NHL.
+It’s #3 in my rankings, but absolutely the #1 “must-see” venue in the NHL.